kolluruprakash/bootstrap-quickstart/README.md

 # bootstrap-quickstart
-This is all about bootstrap frame work in detail with specific examples.
+This is all about bootstrap framework in detail with specific examples.